wandbleed9-blip/GRC-Portfolio/iso27001-gap-analysis/README.md

 # ISO/IEC 27001:2022 Gap Analysis — Summary

 > The full working spreadsheet (with dropdowns and live dashboard formulas) is [ISO27001_Gap_Analysis.xlsx](ISO27001_Gap_Analysis.xlsx).
-GitHub doesn't render `.xlsx` previews reliably, so this page shows the same content as plain tables.
+GitHub doesn't render `.xlsx` previews well, so I have created a plain tables version for ease of reading.

 ## Summary